Loevland/UiTHack24/README.md

 # Servers & API

-### Noob challenges

-All noob challenges are set/to be set up on `wwww.limewire.td.org.uit.no`

-### Web challenges

-All web challenges are to be served on `motherload.td.org.uit.no` Each challenge is containerized and composed up on respective ports.

 ### CTFd app

 CTFd is the application we are eusing to host the challenges and keep track of contestants/teams and scoreboards